-35 promising young individuals from S’pore in Forbes’ 30 under 30 Asia list
+35 promising young individuals from S’pore on Forbes 30 Under 30 Asia list

-SINGAPORE – An innovative idea to tackle the problem of toxic batteries has propelled entrepreneur Bryan Oh onto a coveted ranking of the world’s most promising young people.
+SINGAPORE – An innovative idea to tackle the problem of toxic batteries has propelled entrepreneur Bryan Oh onto a coveted ranking of the region’s most promising young people – the Forbes 30 Under 30 Asia list for 2024.

 Mr Oh was working as a management consultant when he realised his problem-solving skills could be used for a bigger cause.